Gabriella439/slides/liquidhaskell/slides.md

 # `ByteString` annotations

-Awake Networks believes in upstreaming and open sourcing as much as possible
+Awake Security believes in upstreaming and open sourcing as much as possible

 We upstreamed a very large number of `ByteString` refinements